prime-slam/evolin/README.md

   * absolute translation error
   * angular rotation error
   * pose error AUC

-Additional information can be found on our [web page](https://prime-slam.github.io/evolin/) and in the article.

-## Installation
-1. Clone this repository.
-2. Install `g2opy` as described [here](https://github.com/uoip/g2opy).

-## Annotated data
-To evaluate line detectors and associators, we annotated `lr kt2` and `of kt2` trajectories from [ICL NUIM](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html), as well as `fr3/cabinet` and `fr1/desk` trajectories from [TUM RGB-D](https://cvg.cit.tum.de/data/datasets/rgbd-dataset).
-Only breaking segments have been annotated, such as ceilings, floors, walls, doors, and furniture linear elements.
-The datasets can be downloaded here.

 ## Get detection and association results
 A list of algorithms and instructions for running them can be found in our [repository](https://github.com/prime-slam/line-detection-association-dockers).